stevenaeola/gitpitch/prog/assessment_d3/PITCHME.md

 Weighted equally

-- Usability and clarity of documentation
+- Usability and clarity of documentation (peer assessed)
-- Clarity of code
+- Clarity of code (peer assessed)
-- Development of original
+- Development of original (tutor assessed)
-- Quality of example and code
+- Quality of example and code (tutor assessed)

 ---